Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Preparing the sample

 We select our working sample from the Legacy set of galaxy spectra of the Sloan Digital Sky Survey \citep{York:00}.
-The data include a large number of spectra (of order 1 million), and most importantly covers a wide range of S/N, with a large number of high quality data at a S/N higher than 10-20, and many spectra at lower S/N. This represents an ideal training sample as the data processing is homogeneously performed, minimising biases, and covers all types of evolutionary stages of galaxies, mass, morphology, etc. Moreover, each observation includes, in addition to the actual spectrum, a best fit model that can be adopted as a synthetic case to which noise is added, as we will show below.
-The sample is the same as the one presented in \citet{ZS:23} and the motivation behind the constraints regarding the quality of the data as an ensemble is identical.
-For instance, in order to set this exercise in the best defined scenario, we include a constraint in (stellar) velocity dispersion between 100 and 150\,km\,s$^{-1}$ as a wider range will also introduce the expected bias in effective spectral resolution caused by the kinematic kernel.
-The data are taken from SDSS Data Release 16 \citep{SDSSDR16}, and correspond to single fibre measurements of the central parts of galaxies (3\,arcsec diameter), at spectral resolution ${\cal R}\sim 2,000$ \citep{Smee:13}.
+The data include a large number of spectra (of order 1 million), and most importantly covers a wide range of S/N, with a large number of high quality data at a S/N higher than 10-20\,\AA$^{-1}$ (averaged in the SDSS-$r$ band), and many spectra at lower S/N. This represents an ideal training sample as the data processing is homogeneously performed, minimising biases, and covering all types of evolutionary stages, mass, morphology, etc. Moreover, each observation includes, in addition to the actual spectrum, a best fit model that can be adopted as a synthetic case to which noise is added, as we will show below.
+The sample and its preparation for the analysis is identical to the one presented in \citet{ZS:23} as well as the motivation behind the constraints regarding the quality of the data.
+We refer the reader to that paper for more details on sample preparation, but the essential selection is presented here.
+The sample of spectra is taken from SDSS Data Release 16 \citep{SDSSDR16}, and corresponds to single fibre measurements of the central parts of galaxies (3\,arcsec diameter), at spectral resolution ${\cal R}\sim 2,000$ \citep{Smee:13}.
 The targets are selected as completely as possible down to a Petrosian flux level for the target galaxy in the SDSS-$r$ band of $r<17.77$\,AB \citep{Strauss:02}.
-The data were further constrained in redshift, z$\in$[0.05,0.1] and in S/N measured as an average within the SDSS-$r$ band higher than 15 per pixel ($\Delta\log(\lambda/$\AA$)=10^{-4}$).
-The total sample comprises 68,794 spectra, which were retrieved from the main SDSS database, de-redshifted and de-reddened regarding foreground dust absorption from the Milky Way, following a standard \citet{Fitz:99} attenuation law.
+In our working sample a constraint is imposed in stellar velocity dispersion between 100 and 150\,km\,s$^{-1}$ as a wider range will also introduce the expected bias in effective spectral resolution caused by the kinematic kernel.
+Denoising methods will eventually take into account more general samples, but this restriction allows us to assess the simplest scenario.
+The data are further constrained in redshift, z$\in$[0.05,0.1] and in S/N measured as an average within the SDSS-$r$ band higher than 10 per pixel ($\Delta\log(\lambda/$\AA$)=10^{-4}$).
+The total sample comprises 68,794 spectra, which were retrieved from the main SDSS database, de-redshifted and de-reddened.
+The de-redshifting process simply makes use of the official SDSS estimate of the redshift ($z$), performing a flux-conserving interpolation from observed wavelength ($\lambda_O$) to rest-frame wavelength ($\lambda_R$) following the standard relation: $\lambda_R=\lambda_O/(1+z)$.
+The de-reddening also follows standard procedure, with an (oberved) wavelength-dependent multiplicative factor adopting the standard \citet{Fitz:99} attenuation law.
+We note this correction only concerns the foreground (Milky Way) reddening, leaving the contribution of the dust intrinsic to each galaxy.